mecmartini/soulweb-docs/docs/drupal/drupal_basic_configuration.md

 #### 7. Private files

-To use private files on `drupal` you must edit your `settings.php`.
+To use private files on `drupal` you must edit your `settings.shared.php`.

-You have to make the site settings directory (e.g. `default`) and is `settings.php` writable to do this.
+You have to make the site settings directory (e.g. `default`) and is `settings.shared.php` writable to do this.
 Drupal will restore permissions in a later moment:

     chmod +w sites/default
-    chmod +w sites/default/settings.php
+    chmod +w sites/default/settings.shared.php

-Open the site `settings.php`.
-Uncomment and set the following line with a local file system path where private files will be stored:
+Open the site `settings.shared.php`.
+Add and set the following line with a local file system path where private files will be stored:

     $settings['file_private_path'] = '/var/www/yourprojectnamevm/drupal/private';